Special Educational Needs

 - Liaison with previous school or setting, if applicable

 What should a parent do if they think their child may have special educational needs?

 Talk to us – in the first instance contact your child’s class teacher.

-If you still have concerns you can contact the Assistant Head Teacher for your child’s year group.
+If you still have concerns you can contact the Team Leader for your child’s year group.

 - Years 1/2 – Miss Prince

-Or alternatively you can contact the SEN Co-ordinator Mrs Evans.
+Or alternatively you can contact the Inclusion and Safeguarding Lead (East Hub) Mrs Hannah Evans.

 We pride ourselves on building positive relationships with parents.
 We will always strive to ensure any concerns parents have are heard, and we encourage parents to talk to us in this regard at their earliest opportunity.
 Equally, we will contact parents immediately, should we have any concerns.